-There were no treatment recommendations on AUS determined to be evidence level Grade A ("well-conducted and highly-generalizable RCTs or exceptionally strong observational studies with consistent findings").
+There were no treatment recommendations on AUS that were determined by the AUA/SUFA to be evidence level Grade A ("well-conducted and highly-generalizable RCTs or -exceptionally strong observational studies with consistent findings").

-To date, the evidence from well-designed studies is insufficient to form conclusions regarding the safety and efficacy of AUS for other subgroups, such as women or children with intractable incontinence, or for males who have not undergone prostate surgery.
+To date, the evidence from well-designed studies is insufficient to form conclusions regarding the safety and efficacy of AUS for other subgroups, such as women and,or children with intractable incontinence, and or for males who have not undergone prostate surgery.